Online colleges in Indiana are abundant as the state is highly committed to establishing one of the best higher education systems in the country.

 Students who are not Indiana residents usually have to pay substantially higher tuition to attend online Indiana colleges, but there are opportunities for reduced tuition.

-In addition to Indiana, Kansas, Minnesota, Missouri, Nebraska, North Dakota, Ohio, and Wisconsin are currently a part of the Midwest Student Exchange Program, but not all schools choose to participate in the reciprocity program.
+Kansas, Minnesota, Missouri, Nebraska, North Dakota, Ohio, and Wisconsin are currently a part of the Midwest Student Exchange Program, but not all schools choose to participate in the reciprocity program.

 Some colleges waive out-of-state tuition entirely, particularly for online programs, and instead charge the same rate for all students regardless of their residential status.
+Although you may receive a discounted tuition rate, some online courses do require additional technology or connection fees.

 How Long Does it Take to Get an Online Bachelors Degree in Indiana?

 The amount of time it takes to complete online education programs in Indiana depends on several factors.
-If you are attending full-time and the college has a traditional, 16-week semester, you can most likely graduate within four years.
+If you are attending full-time and the college has a traditional, 16 week semester, you can most likely graduate within 4 years.
 It’s sometimes possible to graduate more quickly.

-Some colleges offer condensed or accelerated online programs that you can complete in three years.
+Some colleges offer condensed or accelerated online programs that can be completed in 3 years.
 Dual enrollment credits and summer classes also often shorten the degree completion time.
+Attending college part-time will extend your graduation timeline, potentially by 2 years or longer.

 What Are the High Demand Jobs in Indiana?